meliolanna/ACTAM25/README.md

 ## Implementation
 The web application is implemented mainly by HTML, CSS and JavaScript code.
 The first page that the user can open contains the three buttons to choose the level of difficulty of the game.
-In fact, for each level a different grammar is used to generate randomly the single measure that the user has tto repeat or read.
+In fact, for each level a different grammar is used by an algorithm to generate randomly the single measure that the user has tto repeat or read.